herr-schmidt/OAD/README.md

 Parameters
    - `timespan`: length in days for the generated instance.
 Defaults to `100`.
-   - `treatments_number_range`: tuple representing the extremes values allowed for the interval from which the number of daily treatments for a given patient is sampled.
+   - `treatments_number_range`: tuple representing the interval from which the number of daily treatments for a given patient is sampled.
 Defaults to `(2, 5)`.
-   - `treatment_days_range`: tuple representing the extremes values allowed for the interval from which the number of treatment days for a given patient is sampled.
+   - `treatment_days_range`: tuple representing the interval from which the number of treatment days for a given patient is sampled.
 Defaults to `(5, 30)`.
-   - `patients_per_day_range`: tuple representing the extremes values allowed for the interval from which the number of daily treated patients is sampled.
-Defaults to `(18,25)`.
+   - `pattern_mask_size`: size of the list used for defining the care days (which will be randomly generated, with at least 1 day of care per mask).
+Defaults to `5` (i.e. the working week).
+For each day in the mask, the probability of having a care is set to `1 / 2`.
+   - `take_in_charge_probability`: probability of having a take_in_charge event on a given day.
+If a take_in_charge event takes place, then the corresponding care plan is generated until dismission.
+After that, a new take_in_charge event may be extracted.
+Defaults to `1 / 25`.

    Returns: `instance`.